-2School of Textile, Tianjin Polytechnic University, Tianjin, 300000, P.R.
-China to measure and analyze structural parameters of fabric.
-Because the cycle numbers of sampled plain and twill carbon fabric are 2 and 8 respectively, the scanning area should not be less than 10 mm \times 10 mm and 54 mm \times 54 mm respectively.
+In order to reduce data, it is necessary to select a certain scope of scanning according to the goal of experiment.
+In practice, at least 2×2 complete repeats of patterns are needed to measure and analyze structural parameters of fabric.
+Because the cycle numbers of sampled plain and twill carbon fabric are 2 and 8 respectively, the scanning area should not be less than 10 mm $\times\,10$ mm and 54 mm $\times\,54$ mm respectively.
 If the fabric density measurement which needs to count the number of yarns in warp and weft direction respectively within 10 cm is taken into account, the scanning area should be added to overcome the lack of points on the edge of scope.
-Therefore, in collection process, a red laser line whose frequency is 30HZ is used to scan the square area within 10 cm × 10 cm and 15 cm × 15 cm respectively on one side of the plain and twill fabric repeatedly.
+Therefore, in collection process, a red laser line whose frequency is 30HZ is used to scan the square area within 10 cm \times 10 cm and 15 cm \times 15 cm respectively on one side of the plain and twill fabric repeatedly.
 In order to avoid the deformation on the edge of fabric caused by cutting or stretching, the middle area of large fabric is selected.
 In the scanning process, the fabric should be plain and tightly stick to the experiment table.